California mass shooting: 6 dead, 12 injured in Sacramento

-SACRAMENTO, Calif (AP) — Six people were killed and 12 injured early Sunday in Sacramento when shots were fired into crowds as bars and nightclubs emptied for the night in the second mass shooting in five weeks in California’s capital city.
+SACRAMENTO, Calif (AP) — Six people were killed and 12 injured before dawn Sunday in Sacramento when shots were fired into crowds as bars and nightclubs emptied for the night in the second mass shooting in five weeks in California’s capital city.

-Police were searching for at least one suspect and had recovered at least one firearm.
-Investigators said they were reviewing video footage posted to social media that showed what appeared to be an altercation before the gunfire erupted.
+The suspect — or possibly suspects — were still at large Sunday afternoon and authorities said they had recovered at least one firearm and were reviewing video footage posted to social media that showed what appeared to be an altercation before the gunfire erupted.
+Police in a statement said it’s not yet clear if the fight was related to the shooting.

+The crime scene stretched across multiple city blocks, with dozens of blue and yellow evidence markers dotting the pavement.
+Several of those who were wounded battled life-threatening gunshot injuries in hospitals.

+Kelsey Schar was staying on the fourth floor of Citizen Hotel when she said she heard gunshots and saw flashes in the dark.
+She walked to the window and “saw a guy running and just shooting,” Schar told The Associated Press in an interview.

+Her friend, Madalyn Woodard, said she saw a crowd in the street scatter amid the gunfire and a girl who appeared to have been shot in the arm laying on the ground.
+Security guards from a nearby nightclub rushed to help the girl with what looked like napkins to try to stanch the bleeding.

-A video posted to Twitter showed people running through the street amid the sounds of rapid gunfire in the city of about 525,000 located 75 miles (120 kilometers) from San Francisco.
+A video posted on Twitter showed people running through the street amid the sounds of rapid gunfire in the city of about 525,000 located 75 miles (120 kilometers) from San Francisco.

+The area where the violence occurred on the outskirts of the city’s main entertainment district is packed with restaurants and bars.
+Nightclubs close at 2 a.m. and it’s normal for streets to be full of people at that hour.

+The district is anchored by the Golden One Center that attracts big-name concerts and is home to the NBA’s Sacramento Kings.
+City officials have invested heavily in the area to promote development in the area.

 Officers were patrolling the area near the shooting site two blocks from the Capitol at about 2 a.m. when they heard gunfire and rushed to the scene, Police Chief Kathy Lester told reporters.
 They found a large crowd gathered and six people dead in the street.